Antebellum (film): Plot

 At the plantation, Veronica discovers that Julia has hanged herself.
 Enraged, she tells Eli that they will escape that night.
 After being raped by the general again the following evening, she once again sneaks out of her cabin and steals the general's phone.
-Before she can call for help, she is interrupted by an intoxicated Daniel and another soldier who find the phone but are not suspicious believing it dropped out of the general's bag.
+Before she can call for help, she is interrupted by an intoxicated Daniel and another soldier who find the phone but are not suspicious, believing it dropped out of the general's bag.

 When he is alone, Eli kills Daniel with a hatchet and retrieves the cell phone.
-As the phone can only be unlocked with facial recognition, Veronica goes back to the cabin to find the general and is surprised to find he is awake.
-The general attacks both of them and Eli is subsequently killed trying to protect Veronica.
+As the phone can only be unlocked with facial recognition, Veronica returns to the cabin to find the general and is surprised to find he is awake.
+The general attacks both of them, and Eli is subsequently killed trying to protect Veronica.
 She stabs the general with his own bayonet and unlocks the phone, then uses GPS to send her location to her husband.
 Intending to hide the general in the crematorium, she is interrupted by Jasper.
 Veronica lures him and another soldier into the crematorium and sets fire to it, leaving the three men to burn to death as she steals the general's horse and rides off.

-Elizabeth and another soldier pursue Veronica on horseback and reveals that she handpicked every slave on the plantation except for Veronica, whom she kidnapped at her father's insistence.
-Veronica knocks Elizabeth off her horse and puts a rope around her neck, dragging her until she hits the base of a Robert E. Lee statue, thereby breaking her neck.
+Elizabeth pursues Veronica on horseback and reveals that she handpicked every slave on the plantation except for Veronica, whom she kidnapped at her father's insistence.
+Veronica knocks Elizabeth off her horse and puts a rope around her neck, dragging her until she hits the base of a Robert E. Lee statue, breaking her neck.

 Veronica flees the pursuing soldiers into the chaos of a battle, revealing that the so-called plantation is part of a Civil War reenactment park called Antebellum, owned by Senator Blake Denton, who is posing as the general.
-Denton and his comrades intended to use the park to recreate an environment to reinstitute the practice of chattel slavery using African-American victims.
-Veronica finally escapes as the police arrive and the park is later shut down by the FBI.
+Denton and his comrades intended to use the park to recreate chattel slavery using African-American victims.
+Veronica finally escapes as the police arrive.

+The park is later shut down by the FBI, the slaves are rescued, and the park is destroyed.